This information is intended for use by health professionals

 For full list of excipients, see section 6.1.

-White to off-white, oval shaped, film-coated tablets debossed with 'xPx', with the P enclosed within a circle on one side and plain on the other side.
+White to off-white, film coated, oval shaped tablets. "xPx" (with the P inside in a circle) debossed on one side, "- -" on the other side.

 A mild analgesic and antipyretic formulated to give extra pain relief.
 The tablets are recommended for the treatment of most painful and febrile conditions, for example, headache, including migraine, backache, toothache, rheumatic pain and dysmenorrhoea, and the relief of the symptoms of colds, influenza and sore throat.